 When not in the lab, you can find Katie working in her organic garden, which she aspires to turn into a small scale farm, where she grows herbs, vegetables, flowers, fruit and nut trees on her urban lot.

 Having a conversation with Josef is like reading an encyclopedia, a map of the world and a compilation of medicinal plant history all at the same time.
-An extremely knowledgeable and dedicated professional, as well as one of our key herbal experts, Josef has spent the past 33 years working in the global herbal medicinal products trade.
-Currently serving as our VP of Sustainability, he spent the previous 15 years overseeing our Research & Development Department, where he was responsible for formulation and scientific substantiation of our products.
+An extremely knowledgeable and dedicated professional, as well as one of our key herbal experts, Josef has spent the past 37 years working in the global herbal medicinal products trade.
+Currently serving as our Research Fellow for medicinal plants, he spent the previous 5 years overseeing our Sustainability Department and 15 years before that overseeing our Research & Development Department, where he was responsible for formulation and scientific substantiation of our products.

 Josef brings an intense rigor to his work and is a passionate champion for Traditional Herbal Medicine (THM) practices as well as sustainability initiatives.
 These, among many of his contributions, have had a deep and lasting influence on our culture.

 Janine is a special force here at Traditional Medicinals and has, occasionally, been described as the “Keeper of the Vibes.”
 While the title was given jokingly, there is an essence of truth to it, in that Janine does her best to create an atmosphere where employees feel honored and respected.
 As she says, “It is essential that no matter what an employee may do each work day, that he or she feels their contribution is essential to the overall success of our products.”

 Janine has been with us since the early 1980’s.
 She was drawn to the company out of her own deep belief in the time-honored tradition of using plants to restore health and vitality, which has worked wonders for her, then and now.